nickrtorres/cecs342-lab/00/fe.md

 After breaking the source text into a stream of tokens, the lexer passes control to the parser.
 The parser is responsible for analyzing the syntax of a program.

+@TODO -- parse trees and ASTs

 Context-free grammars consist of a single start symbol and a finite number of terminal and nonterminal symbols.
 Nonterminal symbols expand into other nonterminal or terminal symbols through *production rules*.
-The set of terminal symbols in a context free grammar make up the alphabet of the language [cite].

-Context-free grammars are often expressed in Backus-Naur form (BNF).
+Context-free grammars are often expressed in [Backus-Naur form][BNF] (BNF).
 BNF uses angle brackets for nonterminals and the metasyntactic symbol `::=` to denote a production rule.
 Everything else (i.e. an element not in angle brackets) is considered a terminal symbol.